alessandroooo/optimization/_posts/2025-12-25-performance0.md

 ```

 #### Project early
-Columns which are not needed should bot be selected in the first place.
+Columns which are not needed downstream should not be selected in the first place.

 ```sql
 -- Bad